-- Apartment/hotel conversions
+- Apartment/hotel conversions that do not satisfy agency eligibility and project requirements

 - Condotels

 - Berm, dome, earth, geothermal, log, and straw bale homes

 - Float Homes

 - Houseboats

 - Kiddie condominiums

 - Land (including improved or unimproved lots)

-- Located outside of the 48 states and the District of Columbia
+- Located outside of the 50 states and the District of Columbia

 - Lot loans

-- Manufactured Homes: Any dwelling unit built on a permanent chassis and attached to a permanent foundation system is a manufactured home for purposes of these guidelines.
-Refer to "Factory-Built Housing Other Than Manufactured Housing" in section 3.6.1.7 of this manual for requirements for other factory built housing.
+- Manufactured Homes Single Wide: Refer to "Factory-Built and Manufactured Housing" in section 3.6.1.7 of this manual for requirements for double wide manufactured homes.

 - Mobile homes

 - Properties not appraised as residential

 - Properties not primarily residential in nature (farms, ranches, orchards, vineyards, etc.)

 - Properties not suitable for year-round occupancy

-- Property of a type that is potentially eligible but fails to meet the specific
+- Property of a type that is potentially eligible but fails to meet the specific requirements above

-- requirements above

 - Properties operated as a hotel

 - Timeshares

 - Unique properties where marketability in the local market cannot be established

 - Units in excess of 2